-The Taylor Geospatial Institute is fostering comprehensive strength in the core fields of geospatial science, addressing national gaps through a multi-faceted range of research programs, and initiatives.
-These core fields and emerging technologies are critically important to answering pressing questions in a wide variety of applied fields including agriculture, business, climate, defense, environment, and health.
+The Taylor Geospatial Institute fosters comprehensive strength in the core fields of geospatial science, addressing national gaps through a multi-faceted range of research programs and initiatives.
+These fields and emerging technologies are critically important to answering pressing questions in a wide variety of applied fields including agriculture, business, climate, defense, environment, and health.

 Core geospatial science includes Geographic Information System (GIS), remote sensing, photogrammetry, global positioning system (GPS), Positioning, Navigation and Timing (PNT), geomatics, and geoinformatics.
 Researchers in these core areas build new tools to better measure Earth and advance our understanding of geospatial science.
 Engineers use that knowledge to develop useful technologies such as sensors, drones, robots, and satellites; and these technologies, in turn, provide data and tools that help geospatial scientists better understand the ever-changing world to address grand societal challenges.

-Adjacent fields, such as geodesy, engineering, big data analytics, computer vision, artificial intelligence (AI), and imagery science, provide foundational knowledge and critical skills that make geospatial science more powerful and impactful.
+Adjacent fields, such as geodesy, engineering, big data analytics, computer vision, artificial intelligence (AI), and imagery science, provide foundational knowledge and critical skills that make geospatial science more powerful.
 This information is then leveraged by disciplines for which a geospatial lens provides insight as to the causal nature of various societal and scientific challenges.

 The Geospatial Frontier

-Rapid advances in sensor technology, field robotics, unmanned aerial systems (UAS), and computing power have facilitated exponential growth in applications of geospatial technology.
-Meanwhile, processing complex, multiscale, and multidimensional data from UAS, satellites, environmental sensors, and climate model simulations has become increasingly difficult for both scientists and the public to summarize, meaningfully analyze, and visualize the large amount of data for agricultural, environmental, social and health assessments with direct applications to education, training and decision-making.
+Rapid advances in sensor technology, field robotics, unmanned aerial systems (UAS), and computing power have facilitated exponential growth in the application of geospatial technology.
+Meanwhile, processing complex, multiscale, and multidimensional data from UAS, satellites, environmental sensors, and climate model simulations has become increasingly difficult for both scientists and the public.
+Handling big datasets is essential to efficiently summarize, analyze, and visualize the abundant information gathered for agricultural, environmental, social and health assessments with direct applications to education, training and decision-making.

-One of the most challenging global problems today is feeding the growing population, which requires a significant increase in agricultural output over the next several decades.
+One of the most challenging global problems today is feeding Earth’s growing population, a task that requires a significant increase in agricultural output over the next several decades.

 Geospatial science is helping to solve this by fueling innovation and adaptation in agricultural ecosystems and food security through enhancing efforts to develop new crops and improve existing ones that meet both economic demands and ecological requirements.
 Data-driven AI, drones, ground robots, and multi-scale imaging from satellites have all pushed the envelope of technological developments in this area.

 The St. Louis region boasts more than 1,000 plant science Ph.D. researchers, an extensive research infrastructure, and a booming ag tech sector, making it widely recognized as an international epicenter of agricultural research.
-The Institute will build on this strong foundation, expanding on existing partnerships with regional institutions including the renowned Donald Danforth Plant Science Center, to address key challenges in food security including crop adaptation to changing climates and enhanced functioning of our agricultural systems.
+The TGI will build on this strong foundation, expanding on existing partnerships with regional institutions including the world-renowned Donald Danforth Plant Science Center, to address key challenges in food security, such as crop adaptation to changing climates and enhanced functioning of our agricultural systems.

 Universal Healthcare by Country (2019)

-Geospatial health research measures and analyzes complex building blocks of health we are intimately connected to, such as air quality and water access, to enhance what we know about the health impacts of where we live, work, and play.
+Geospatial health research measures and analyzes the complex building blocks of health the connect all of humanity.
+Using geospatial technology to study air quality and water access enhances our understanding of the health impacts of where we live, work, and play.